aerospike/aerospike-client-python/README.rst

 * Debian 10, 11, and 12
 * Ubuntu 20.04 and 22.04

-The client is also verified to run on these OS'es, but we don't officially support them (i.e we don't distribute musllinux wheels or fix bugs specifically for these OS'es):
+The client is also verified to run on these operating systems, but we do not officially support them (i.e we don't distribute wheels or prioritize fixing bugs for these OSes):

 * Alpine Linux